mohamedalysayed/SplashFOAM/README.md

 - **Automated Dependency Installation**: The script checks for required packages and installs them if missing, including OpenFOAM, FreeCAD, Gmsh, and more.
 - **WSL Compatibility**: Special considerations for users running SplashFOAM on Windows Subsystem for Linux (WSL), including setting up display configurations.
 ## Documentation
 The SplashFOAM manual is currently under development.
-In the meantime, please refer to the repository for updates, or feel free to explore the code and get in touch with the community for assistance.
+In the meantime, please take a look at the repository for updates, or feel free to explore the code and get in touch with the [CFD Dose]([url](https://cfddose.substack.com/)) community for help.

 ## Contributing
 Feel free to contribute to SplashFOAM by submitting issues, pull requests, or feature suggestions.
 Contributions are always welcome!